 What can I use a $1,200 loan for?

 There are a multitude of options for what you can use your unsecured personal loan for:

 Can I apply for a loan if I receive Centrelink payments?

 Yes.
 Many lenders offer Centrelink loans to applicants who show they will be able to manage the repayments.
 Review the eligibility criteria outlined in the review pages before you apply to see what requirements you will need to meet.

 This differs between lenders.
 Usually, if you submit your application and accept your loan contract before 2:30pm on a business day, you can receive your loan amount on that same day.

 How do I make repayments?

 Your lender will outline this in your loan contract.
-However, you loan amount will normally be direct debited from the bank account your loan was deposited into on the agreed upon dates.
+However, your loan amount will normally be direct debited from the bank account your loan was deposited into upon the agreed-upon dates.

 I won’t have enough money to cover my repayment.
 What do I do?

 The first step is to get in touch with your lender – this may save you a late fee or a direct debit dishonour fee.
 Your lender may be able to set up a payment plan or delay your repayment for you.
 If you are concerned about being able to meet repayments prior to submitting a loan application, it might benefit you to contact the Financial Counsellors hotline on 1800 007 007.
 Lines are open Monday-Friday 4.30pm-5pm and are free of charge.